The3DP/The3DP/README.md

 ##
 NEWS:
 ##
-THe file form VersION will be deleted and replaced by moving it to a README.md file.
+The file form VersION will be deleted and replaced by moving it to a README.md file.
 ##
 How to use: In order to interact with the VersION, view Key Tips (if needed).